 - Q: The city has some property that it wishes to sell and some other property that it wishes to lease?
-What are the procedures for doing these things? - A: If the city wishes to enter into a sale or lease contract for the purchase of real or personal property, please examine ACA § 14-54-302(c), which contains the procedures.
+What are the procedures for doing these things? - A: If the city wishes to enter into a sale or lease contract for the purchase of real or personal property, see A.C.A. § 14-54-302(b) (as amended by Act 470 of 2017), which contains the procedures.
 These include approval of the contract by a written resolution of the city council.
-Otherwise, refer to ACA § 14-58-306, which was amended in 2011.

-Finally, the Legislature in Act 433 of 2007 authorized police departments to exchange real or personal property with other municipal police departments if approved by the governing body (ACA § 14-52-113).
+The law also authorizes police departments to exchange real or personal property with other municipal police departments if approved by the governing body (A.C.A. § 14-52-113).